Key Internet operator VeriSign hit by hackers

 Until August 2010, VeriSign was one of the largest providers of Secure Sockets Layer certificates, which Web browsers look for when connecting users to sites that begin "https," including most financial sites and some email and other communications portals.

-VeriSign sold its certificate business in the summer of 2010 to Symantec Corp, which has kept the VeriSign brand name on those products.
+VeriSign sold its certificate business in the summer of 2010 to Symantec Corp (SYMC.O), which has kept the VeriSign brand name on those products.

 Symantec spokeswoman Nicole Kenyon said "there is no indication that the 2010 corporate network security breach mentioned by VeriSign Inc was related to the acquired SSL product production systems."